Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D72 Weekend Challenge to rival Instagram
+This is another rails challenge.
+I'm a few hours in and have just realised that rails ships with SQLite by default and all my experience is with PG.
+Not that inexperience is anything unusual.... but I am now wondering if I should start afresh, fathom out how to transfer across to PG or just suck it up and fathom out how to nail SQLite.
+It's something I need to add to my non-existent whiteboard of tips:
+- Think about your tech stack before you start the project

+Another thing I've learned is that it is really worth visiting the official site for any gem you plan to install and read the README.
+Who knew?
+They are actually pretty useful.
+My previous approach has been to riddle my gemfile with cool sounding gems, running bundle install and then wondering what they are and how they work.
+In an awful lot of cases they just do not work unless you perform some other arcane spell, only revealed in the README.

 ### R2D71
 The team were back to a full establishment today so we started with a quick planning session and then cracked on with feature tests.
 We've run into a gnarly problem where test for authenticated users seems to prevent capybara from visiting the home page.